dstroot/blog-next/_posts/2014-06-29-coreos-thousands-of-machines-and-millions-of-docker-containers-no-hypervisor-needed.md

 ---
-title: "CoreOS: thousands of machines and millions of Docker containers... no hypervisor needed."
+title: 'CoreOS: thousands of machines and millions of Docker containers... no hypervisor needed.'
 excerpt: I have been playing around with CoreOS to get a sense of how everything works.
 The vision of this project is incredible.
 CoreOS describes itself as "a new Linux distribution that has been re-architected to provide features needed to